hhu-stups/prob2_ui/src/main/resources/help/help_en/ProB2UI.md

 ![File Menu](../screenshots/Menu/File.png)

-The File submenu allows you to create a new Project, open an existing project or a machine, open recent projects shown as list and/or clear the list of recent projects, close the ProB2 JavaFX UI, save your project, reload the currently running machine or edit preferences.
+The File submenu allows you to create a new [Project](Project.md), open an existing project or a machine, open recent projects shown as list and/or clear the list of recent projects, save your project or your machine, take a look at the current machine in a formatted manner, reload the currently running machine or edit preferences.

 ![View Menu](../screenshots/Menu/View.png)